egdoc/ansible-role-google_chrome/README.md

 Requirements
 ------------
-In order to avoid using the command or shell modules and break idempotence, this role downloads the gpg key in `/etc/apt/trusted.gpg.d/` without de-armoring it on Debian-based systems.
+In order to avoid using the command or shell modules and break idempotence, this role downloads the gpg key in `/usr/share/keyrings/` without de-armoring it on Debian-based systems.
 The key in this format can only be used by SecureApt in version 1.4 or later (which appeared in stretch), as stated here.
-None

 Role Variables
 --------------